hertzmann/hertzmann.github.io/_posts/2020-10-12-the-goal-of-painting.md

 If I'd been able to stop at these spots and draw, the results would have looked different.
 Like the other choices mentioned in my previous post, choosing to draw from a photo is one more choice that leads to different styles, different outcomes, not better or worse than the alternatives.

 *[The next post in this series is here](/2020/10/23/planning-and-strategy.html).*

+*The images on this page were drawn in August and September 2019.*